Support dedicated package versions per context

 - Status changed from New to Accepted

 I think the latest consensus was to allow multiple package versions inside each package directory and specify the activated version in the specific (per context) PackageStates.yml, e.g.:

 Blog: state: active version: 0.2.2

 An explicit version number would allow for a seamless upgrade of packages, since the old package will run as is until the new package is fully installed and activated in PackageStates.yml.

-#6 Updated by Karsten Dambekalns almost 7 years ago
+#6 Updated by Karsten Dambekalns about 7 years ago

 - Status changed from Accepted to Rejected